crate/crate-sample-apps/php/documentation.md

 5. Execute the session with `cur_exec()`
 6. Finish off the session using `curl_close()`

-The following code listing shows an upload via libcurl.
+The following PHP code demonstrates the corresponding procedure.
 The POST endpoint demonstrates how to generate a `sha1` digest from binary file content and how to use it to create the BLOB on a CrateDB cluster.

 ```php
 $app->post('/images', function() use ($app)